Areas | Configuration

 Schedule

-• Disarm Area When Schedule Starts: When enabled the area will automatically disarm when the assigned Arm/Disarm Schedule starts.
+• Disarm Area When Schedule Starts: When this option is enabled the area will automatically disarm when the Arm/Disarm Schedule above becomes valid.

-• Arm Area When Schedule Ends: When enabled the area will automatically arm when the assigned Arm/Disarm Schedule ends.
+• Arm Area When Schedule Ends: When this option is enabled the area will automatically arm when the Arm/Disarm Schedule above becomes invalid.
+This can be used to ensure that the area is secured each day even if the users forget to arm it.

 Setup